Respiratory Syncytial Virus (RSV) prevention programs

 Eligibility criteria

-- Children up to 24 months of age who remain vulnerable from severe RSV disease through their second RSV season, with:
+- Children up to 24 months of age who meet the following high-risk criteria for severe RSV disease through their second RSV season:

 - chronic lung disease of prematurity (CLD), including bronchopulmonary dysplasia, requiring ongoing assisted ventilation, oxygen therapy or chronic medical therapy in the 6 months prior to the start of RSV season

-- Note: Children who were < 12 months of age and approved for coverage in the previous RSV season for chronic lung disease and bronchopulmonary dysplasia remain eligible.
+- Note: Children who were less than 12 months of age and approved for coverage in the previous RSV season for chronic lung disease and bronchopulmonary dysplasia remain eligible.

 - hemodynamically significant congenital heart disease (CHD) requiring corrective surgery or are on cardiac medication for congestive heart failure or diagnosed with moderate to severe pulmonary hypertension